-Original equipment manufacturers, parts manufacturers, marketing groups, distributors, and dealers have set up online portals to make it easier for fleets to order the parts and accessories they need.
+Original equipment manufacturers, truck parts manufacturers, marketing groups, distributors, and dealers have set up online portals to make it easier for fleets to order the quality truck parts and accessories they need.
 There are also independent e-commerce sites offering heavy-duty truck and trailer parts.

-We turned to some of these businesses to learn the do’s and don’ts of buying parts online.
+We turned to some of these businesses to learn the do’s and don’ts of buying quality truck parts online.